Elísabet Gunnarsdóttir

 Elísabet Gunnarsdóttir (born 2 October 1976) is an Icelandic football coach and former player.
 She managed Swedish Damallsvenskan club Kristianstads DFF.
 Elísabet was the head coach of the Icelandic Úrvalsdeild kvenna team Valur for five seasons from 2003 to 2008, during which her team won four league titles and one cup title.
 From 2009 to 2023, Elísabet was the manager of Kristianstads DFF in the Swedish Damallsvenskan.

 Playing career

-Club

 Elísabet started with Valur FC as a youth player and progressed to the senior team before moving to Stjarnan in 1995 and playing two seasons with the club.
 She then rejoined her mother club Valur FC in 1997 and played until 2001 when she decided to retire and take over IBV in the highest women´s league as the head coach.
 At the age of 24 years, Elísabet became the youngest ever female to work as a head coach in the highest division.